-A Complete Guide to FacialsMay 08, 2019
+A Complete Guide to Getting a FacialSeptember 04, 2020

 How Should You Prepare for a Facial?

-“Create a list on your phone or a piece of paper of products you're currently using on your skin at home, how often you get facials, any allergies you might have, as well as medications you're taking and go over it with your esthetician before your facial, so you can get the best experience possible.
+“Create a list of products you're currently using on your skin at home, your current skin concerns, any allergies you might have, as well as medications you're taking and go over it with your esthetician before your facial, so you can get the best experience possible,” says Cox.

 Are There Certain Facials That Are Better for Specific Skin Types?

-“When I meet with a new client, I have a discussion about their needs and goals so we can figure out the right treatment together.
-For the most part, there are two overarching facial treatment categories: spa facials and invasive facials.”
+“When I meet with a new client, I have a discussion about their needs and goals so we can figure out the right treatment together,” says Cox.
+“For the most part, there are two overarching facial treatment categories: spa facials and invasive facials.”

 These types of treatments typically include cleansing, exfoliation, a nourishing facial mask, serum, SPF and/or moisturizer.
 There are no extractions involved.

-Many people ask if they can apply makeup after a facial.
-The answer is yes, technically, but I encourage clients to give their skin a treat by giving it a chance to breathe and soak up the effects of the treatment.
-Having your facial later in the day or early evening is ideal, as you leave the treatment with “bed-ready” skin that will rest for another few hours.
+“Many people ask if they can apply makeup after a facial,” says Cox.
+“The answer is yes, technically, but I encourage clients to give their skin a treat by giving it a chance to soak up the effects of the treatment.”
+With that in mind, she recommends allowing your skin to “rest” makeup-free until the following day.

-Caring for your skin in-between visits is very important.
-A good home-care regimen is crucial and wearing (and reapplying) SPF 15 or higher is the "fountain of youth" beauty secret people are always overlooking but shouldn't,” says Cox.
+“A good home-care regimen is crucial and wearing (and reapplying) broad-spectrum SPF 15 or higher sunscreen is the ‘fountain of youth’ beauty secret people are always overlooking but shouldn't,” says Cox.
 One of our current go-to, SPF-infused products is the Lancôme Absolue Velvet Face Cream SPF 15.